 Marshall is a very small village located in the state of Wisconsin.
 With a population of 3,830 people and just one neighborhood, Marshall is the 206th largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Marshall is generally considered to be a blue-collar town.
-38.29% of the Marshall workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Marshall, you'll notice that it is more blue-collar than most other communities in America.
+38.29% of Marshall’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Marshall is a village of professionals, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Marshall who work in business and financial occupations (7.29%), healthcare suport services (7.25%), and teaching (6.41%).

 Also of interest is that Marshall has more people living here who work in computers and math than 95% of the places in the US.